 - Wooden palettes can be made into all sorts of things.
 Signs, somewhere to display your table plan, your cake, your flowers etc. People often give these away for free, so keep an eye out on local shops and businesses or farms.

 - It’s certainly not easy to create your own stationery, but it can be done and is definitely one way to save money.

 - Consider going paperless and having a wedding website.
 Or just send out emails.
 Yes it’s less tactile, but honestly how many wedding invitations do you have saved at home?

 - Look at alternative wedding venues like village halls, parents’ back gardens, holiday homes.
-Even YOUR home…It really pays to think outside the box when it comes to venue.
-Our Laura’s wedding was SIGNIFICANTLY cheaper than her initial budget because she did this.
+Even YOUR home…It really pays to think outside the box when it comes to the venue.
+Our, Laura’s wedding was SIGNIFICANTLY cheaper than her initial budget because she did this.
 Investigate all ideas – whether that’s speaking with local farmers, charities based in amazing buildings or woodland trusts.
-Don’t think anything is off limits until you know for certain that it is.
+Don’t think anything is off-limits until you know for certain that it is.

 - This is a really difficult one, but try not to mention the wedding word.
 If you’re booking a space purely for the reception, then call it a family party (in all honesty that’s exactly what it is and a venue shouldn’t be charging you more for a wedding just because it’s a wedding).